iostream6/DartNotes/DartNotes_Language_Basics.md

 y = 'abcd'; // compile error as compiler knows 'y' is of type int
 ```

-* Each Dart programmust have a `main` method with zero or more arguments.
+* To start a Dart program, its `main` methon is called.
+The `main` method may take zero or more arguments.
 Examples are below.
 ```dart
 //zero args main method
 void main(){